anima-wg/brski-cloud/anima-brski-cloud.md

 When a Cloud Registrar handles the scenario described in {bootstrapping-with-no-owner-registrar} by the returning "est-domain" attribute in the voucher, the Cloud Registrar actually does all the voucher processing as specified in {{BRSKI}}.
 This is an example deployment scenario where the Cloud Registrar may be operated by the same entity as the MASA, and it may even be integrated with the MASA.

-When a voucher is issued by the Cloud Registrar and that voucher contains an "est-domain" attribute, the Pledge MUST verify the TLS connection with this EST server using the "pinned-domain-cert" attribute in the voucher.
+When a voucher is issued by the Cloud Registrar and that voucher contains an "est-domain" attribute, the pledge MUST verify the TLS connection with this EST server using the "pinned-domain-cert" attribute in the voucher.

 The reduced operational security mechanisms outlined in {{BRSKI}} sections 7.3 and 11 MAY be supported when the pledge connects with the EST server.
 These mechanisms reduce the security checks that take place when the pledge enrolls with the EST server.